Unstructured-IO/community/README.md

 Unstructured's open-source packages currently target Python 3.8.
 If you are using or contributing to Unstructured code, we encourage you to work with Python 3.8 in a virtual environment.
-You can use the following instructions to get up and running with a Python 3.8 virtual environemtn with `pyenv-virtualenv`:
+You can use the following instructions to get up and running with a Python 3.8 virtual environment with `pyenv-virtualenv`:

 #### Mac / Homebrew